UNINETTSigma2/documentation/files_storage/nird.md

 <div class="alert alert-warning">
   <p>
-    To avoid performance impact and operational issues, NIRD $HOME and project areas are _not_ mounted on none of the compute nodes of the HPC clusters.
+    To avoid performance impact and operational issues, NIRD $HOME and project areas are _not_ mounted on any of the compute nodes of the HPC clusters.
   </p>
 </div>